 These requirements on CWT use with the adipose fin clip apply equally if the adipose is clipped in combination with another fin(s).

-Alaska requires a CWT with the use of an adipose fin clip on Chinook and coho salmon for releases in Southeast Alaska only

-Adipose mass marking of Snake River spring Chinook and Snake River summer Chinook have been approved by majority vote of the RCMT.

 Use of Blank Wire and Agency Only Wire

 Blank wire or agency only tag use requires a proposal (Request for a Marking Variance) to the RCMT.
 The proposal will be reviewed for its impact on the regional CWT recovery programs.